GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/Tableau development_v1.md

 Dashboard 3 - 6 are effectively similar.
 They are styled in the same way, but use different graphs and maps.

 #### Example: DERI Score Dashboard
 The dashboard contains the following sheets: LSOA Text; DERI Score Text; Map of DERI Score; DERI Score graph; and DERI weighting warning.
-Additionally, there are five text boxes, two image boxes, a floating legend, a tiled filter and the relevant weightings for the dashboard.
+Additionally, there are five text boxes, two image boxes, a floating legend, a tiled filter, the relevant weightings for the dashboard, and two buttons.

 The dashboard is arranged in both floating and tiled formats.
 The tiled format is arranged in the following way:
 * Vertical